SnootyMonkey/Falkland-CMS/docs/API/taxonomy.rst

 	  ]
 	}

-Here is a more complete example of the entire JSON representation of a taxonomy:
+Here is complete example of the entire JSON representation of a taxonomy:

 .. code-block:: json